cerberauth/awesome-openid-connect/README.md

 - [Okta Blog](https://developer.okta.com/blog/tags/oidc/) - Okta blog posts about OAuth 2.0 and OpenID Connect.
 - [Medium OAuth 2.0](https://medium.com/oauth-2) - Medium blog with learnings, patterns and ideas around use of OAuth 2.0.
 - [Mike Jones: Self-Issued](https://self-issued.info/) - Mike Jones blog posts about OAuth 2.0 and OpenID Connect.

+### Thematic Articles

+- [OAuth for Model Context Protocol](https://aaronparecki.com/2025/04/03/15/oauth-for-model-context-protocol) - Aaron Parecki article about how OAuth works and how it should be used in the context of model context protocol (MCP) server.

 ### Playgrounds